jackfirth/racket-net2/ROADMAP.md

 any protocols implemented in terms of input ports and output ports representing TCP connections should be easy to implement atop `net2`.

-Resource management strategies including connection pooling will explicitly *not* be implemented in `net2`.
-Instead, `net2` will rely on the `disposable` package to provide generic resource management patterns.
-Some interfaces in `net2` may rely on disposables, effectively making `disposable` an API-level dependency of `net2`.
+Resource management strategies including connection pooling will be handled by `net2` using the `disposable` package.
+Some APIs in `net2` may explicitly use disposables in their contracts.
+However, any resource management logic that is not specific to network connections should be implemented in and provided by `disposable`, not `net2`.

 Error handling, supervision, and timeout logic will *not* be implemented in `net2`.
 Other packages are expected to supply generic logic that can be composed